Democrat Paul Faraci will remain State Senator for the Illinois General Assembly’s 52nd District, beating Republican Jeff Brownfield.

 The state senator will begin his first full term in January.
 His current term began when he was appointed to the role by local Democratic Party chairpersons in late 2022 after his friend and previous 52nd District State Senator Scott Bennett died of cancer.

-He said continuing the work of Bennett is a priority during a second term.
+He said continuing Bennett’s work is a priority during the second term.

 Get The Daily Illini in your inbox!